 Background and History

-The first 1894-S Barber Dimes came out of the woodwork in 1900 when the Numismatist published an article about them.
-Since then, only a very limited number of the original mintage has turned up, and it seems unlikely that any additional examples will be found more than a century after their original mintage.
+The first 1894-S Barber Dimes came out of the woodwork in 1900 when The Numismatist published an article about them.
+Since then, only a very limited number of the original mintage has turned up, and it seems unlikely that additional examples will be found more than a century after their original mintage.

 One theory suggests that John Daggett, the superintendent of the San Francisco Mint in 1894, produced and distributed the small group of 1894-S dimes to seven highly ranking individuals (presumably bankers).
 He gave three pieces to each individual and kept three for himself, which he later gave to his daughter.
-This theory does not seem to hold up to scrutiny, as it is known that two examples from the original production went to the assay commission and were later melted, which would leave only 22 examples of the coin.
+This theory does not seem to hold up to scrutiny, as it is known that two examples from the original production went to the assay commission and were later melted, which would have left only 22 examples of the coin.
 However, we do have a firsthand account from the Superintendent’s daughter Hallie Daggett who recalled her father giving her three of the 1894-S dimes.

 Finest Known and Values

-Two specimens stand out in the roster of known 1894-S Barber Dimes.
+Two additional specimens stand out in the roster of known 1894-S Barber Dimes.
 Both are well worn, and were either used as pocket pieces in the early 20th century or circulated heavily before their true value was discovered.
 The first is graded Good-4 by NGC, while the other grades About Good-3.
 The former is often nicknamed the “ice cream” specimen.
-It is presumed that it was the coin which Hallie Daggett, daughter of former Superintendent of the San Francisco Mint, spent on an ice cream after her father gave her three of the dimes.
-While it is unknown if the story is true, it is only one of the many mysteries of this great American rarity.
+It is presumed that it was the coin which Hallie Daggett, daughter of the former Superintendent of the San Francisco Mint, spent on an ice cream after her father gave her the three dimes.
+While it is unknown if the story is true, it is one of the many mysteries of this great American rarity.